-How would you introduce your book to someone that has yet to read it?
+How would you introduce your books to someone that has yet to read them?

 How many books have you written?
 What are their titles?

 My most recent book, the full-sized novel “Perspective,” was published this autumn.
 I’ve also written two novellas, “The Winds of Glenhoolie,” and “The Cliffs of Glenhoolie.”
 My short stories include a heli-skiing adventure called “Canary Ice,” and the paranormal collection “What Dreams May Come” as well as numerous contributions to the Giant Tales anthologies.
 The newest of these comes out November 21, in the “Giant Tales: Final Ships in the Neighborhood” anthology.

 What inspired you to start writing?
 What age did you start?

 I actually didn’t write fiction until I was in my 50s.
 I wanted a new challenge and a vacation so, when I had some free time, I began a story set in the misty Olympic Peninsula.
 One day, I may edit it and prepare it for publication.
 At some point, my husband told me about a LinkedIn writing contest with a theme that month of climate change.
 I decided to enter a very short story about a polar bear that eats its “rescuer” knowing that would never even place.
 But, it won!
 At that point, I began to take fiction writing more seriously and wrote short stories regularly.

 What do you enjoy doing when you’re not writing?

 I love photography.
 My husband teases that it’s my excuse to catch my breath when we’re hiking, but photography was one of my favorite classes as a journalism student.
 Last year I started running and now, 12 months into it, can call it fun — not all the time (some days are real slogs), but the good runs outnumber the others.

 What advice would you give to an aspiring author?

 My advice?
 Read widely.
 Live life.
 Draw on your experiences to create fully-textured characters and settings.
 Remember to involve all the senses.